Skip to content

 Tips for AirSense 11 Users

-• The AirSense 11 uses the same SD card slot and EDF format family as the AirSense 10, so the upload process is identical.
+• The AirSense 11 uses the same SD card slot and DATALOG folder structure as the AirSense 10.

-• ResMed's myAir app works differently on AirSense 11 (cellular upload).
+• ResMed's myAir app uses cellular upload.
 The SD card data is more detailed than what myAir shows.

 Troubleshooting